va3c/viewer/va3c-hacker/r2dev/demo-aeronautical-architectural.md

 <button onclick=slidesPause(); >pause</button>
 <button onclick=slidesStart(); >start</button>

 The tour will only run on recent versions of browsers.
 Only tested on Chrome on Windows.
+Might run on recent Safari.

+Demo fails on both Firefox and Internet Explorer because of lack of speechSynthesis functionality.
+Must fix.